The Malaya Tribune

 The Malaya Tribune was a Singaporean daily English-language newspaper.
 First published in 1914, it experienced slow growth during the 1910s and 1920s but rose to become the most widely read English daily in Singapore and Malaya by the mid-1930s.
-At its peak, the newspaper outperformed the The Straits Times, which was eventually pressured to halve its subscription fees in response.
+At its peak, the newspaper outperformed The Straits Times, which was eventually pressured to halve its subscription fees in response.

 The newspaper was primarily aimed at the local Asian readership, and most of its board of directors, journalists and sub-editors were of Asian or Eurasian descent.
 It was established as a rival to The Straits Times, which was regarded at the time as too Eurocentric, conservative and tailored more towards the British.
 However, the paper suffered significantly during the Japanese occupation, and the rising costs of raw materials and labour in the post-war years contributed to its closure in 1951.

 History

 Founding

 Prior to the founding of The Malaya Tribune, there were two English language dailies in Singapore, The Straits Times and The Singapore Free Press.
 However, the local English-educated population of Asian descent regarded both papers as "European, imperialistic and conservative in outlook."
-George Edward Bogaars Sr., a Eurasian from Ceylon who ran the Straits Albion Press, a printing firm on Change Alley, with Alex Westerhout, proposed that they establish an English-language daily targeting the local Asian population.
+George Edward Bogaars, a Eurasian from Ceylon who ran the Straits Albion Press, a printing firm on Change Alley, with Alex Westerhout, proposed that they establish an English-language daily targeting the local Asian population.
 Westerhout was receptive to the idea and registered the firm as a limited liability company on 9 October 1913.
 A board of directors was soon formed, headed by physician and community leader Lim Boon Keng as chairman, with Westerhout serving as the managing director and Bogaars serving as the secretary and the general manager.
 The other board members were Koh San Hin, A. M. S. Angullia and M. V. Pillai.
 On 17 October 1913, the board's first meeting was held, during which it was established that the newspaper would "represent the views and interests of the Asian communities" and "uphold their privileges and rights and to defend their interests".
 It was decided that it would be named the Malaya Tribune.
 A prospectus was then distributed to potential investors across the region, though this was "met with tepid response".
 Lee Chim Tuan was also a founding director.